shanedewitt/Scheduling/doc/README.txt

 - If we can make the users in groups. i.e. MRs group, OP clinics Group and map them to the resource groups
 - Add an option to change the locale independent of the Windows locale (Khamis; PHH)
 - Show today's column in a different color.
+- Be able to copy appointments in mass from one clinic to another.
+- Manager functions: Send message and Shutdown sends message or shuts down all users, not just individual users.
+- SMS to remind patients of appointments.

 Speed issues:
 - Loading takes a long time <solved in 1.5>